cryptolu/sbox_linearization/README.md

 A copy of this repository is available at [zenodo.org](https://doi.org/10.5281/zenodo.18715466).

-A vibe-coded interactive visualization of the GreedyExtension(DDT) algorithm is available at [affine.group/pages/greedy-extension](https://affine.group/pages/greedy-extension)and [./interactive-greedy-extension-AI.html](./interactive-greedy-extension-AI.html).
+A vibe-coded interactive visualization of the GreedyExtension(DDT) algorithm is available at [affine.group/pages/greedy-extension](https://affine.group/pages/greedy-extension) and [./interactive-greedy-extension-AI.html](./interactive-greedy-extension-AI.html).

 ## S-box file format